Some musings on photography and life in the aftermath of the strongest earthquake in Italy since 1980.

 Your photography is a record of your living, for anyone who really sees.

-The last quote below captures how living in Italy feels today, after a series of earthquakes, ending with the strongest which I could feel as well, or so it felt to me (we are in central Italy as well, but on the other side, the west coast).
+The last quotation below captures how living in Italy feels today, after a series of earthquakes, ending with the strongest which I could feel as well, or so it felt to me (we are in central Italy as well, but on the other side, the west coast).
 This morning I mentioned a swaying sensation to amore, who felt nothing and called it anxiety.

 The reminder is that we are here on borrowed time, no matter what we do.
 So we might as well have that glass of wine, an evening in, pizza with fries, a laugh at own preposterity at playing the photographer: